Pentapatch/PentaGE/README.md

 - Event Handling: Implementing a central EventManager for efficient event management and event distribution.
 - Window Management: Utilizing GLFW for window creation and management.
 - Basic Physics: Implementing rudimentary physics simulations to handle simple interactions within the game.
+- Basic Particle System that is component based.

 ## Disclaimer